If you have any old mine

 eagerly sought.
 Some of these antique lighting

-of different materials, shapes, sizes, and designs.
+the Mineworkers of America - MWA. .
 Those that are different from

 the norm are of particular interest and can still bring good money while